Staying Fit

-Grilling is becoming increasingly popular.
+Grilling is increasingly popular.
 You can find a grill or smoker in 70 percent of American households, the highest percentage recorded since the Hearth, Patio & Barbecue Association (HPBA) began tracking consumer trends, according to its 2023 report.

 More From AARP